GurenMashu/pagebinder/README.md

 # PAGEBINDER

-A clean, efficient Python tool that crawls websites and converts them into a single PDF document while preserving the visual appearance and maintaining clickable links.
+A clean, efficient Python tool that crawls websites and converts them into a single PDF document with additional features (check CLI options).

 ## Features